DiegoM-DEV/DiegoM-DEV/README.md

 ### Hi there, I'm Diego 👋 🇮🇹

-I'm a **Computer Science Student** with interest for product management and research
+I'm a **Computer Science Student** with interest for product management,research and innovation!

 ---